mahdi-abdelkebir/shop-organizer/README.md

 # shop-organizer
-A tool I created because the shop I worked at, had too much products and I was simply overwhelmed and couldn't keep up.
+A tool I created because the shop I worked at, had too many products and I was simply overwhelmed and couldn't keep up.

 <table cellpadding="0">
   <tr style="padding: 0">